siyubao/Udacity-Data-Visualization/README.md

 #### Version 2
 <a href=https://bl.ocks.org/siyubao/6b29e4a5d50ad0e171ce97911a98bbcd>- Visualizing Inequality in Math Performance</a><br><br>
 I clarified the meaning of "advantage" in the legend and changed the title and subtitle to directly address the issue.
-I also made the circles smaller so that the graph looks neater and clearer.
+I also decreased the size of the circles so that the graph looks neater and clearer.
+Also, more information is now shown on legend.

 #### Version 3